 International Medical Corps is responding in the Bahamas to assist survivors of Hurricane Dorian

-When Hurricane Dorian arrived in the Caribbean during the final days of August, it initially hit Puerto Rico, where many residents are still reeling from the devastation of 2017’s Hurricane Maria.
+When Hurricane Dorian arrived in the Caribbean during the final days of August 2019, it initially hit Puerto Rico, where many residents are still reeling from the devastation of 2017’s Hurricane Maria.
 Carrying winds of 75 mph and heavy localized rainfall.
 Dorian then developed into a dangerous Category 5 storm before slamming into the northwestern Bahamas, where it caused major damage.
 With sustained wind of 185 mph, gusts of up to 220 mph and storm surges as high as 23 feet, Dorian hit the Bahamas as the strongest hurricane ever recorded in the island nation’s history.
-As recovery efforts continue more than two months after the storm, the official death toll has risen to 65, but with hundreds still missing that number is expected to rise further as time goes on.
+As recovery efforts continue months after the storm, the official death toll has risen to 70, but with hundreds still missing that number could rise further.